 Think carefully about what triggers work for your bot overall or apply different triggers for different stages of the conversation when necessary.

-Hence, if you are serious about driving sales with conversational marketing, you need a way to store and organize this data to provide the context necessary.
+Hence, if you are serious about driving sales with automated conversations, you need a way to store and organize this data to provide the context necessary.

 Only when you are aware of your needs, it’s time to choose your platform/provider.

 Now that you’ve gone through the steps above, you have a clear vision of your needs.
-Hence to pick a conversational marketing platform that can answer them.
+Hence to pick a chat platform that can answer them.

 Main aspects to consider: